-Choices abound when it comes to picking the right elementary school for a child with learning and attention issues.
-This checklist might help you narrow down your list.
+Choices abound when it comes to picking the right elementary school for a child with learning and thinking differences.
+This list might help you narrow things down.

 The student-teacher ratio is reasonable.